tonylweil/6502/README.md

+# DB6502 v002 Tony Weil's Updates  - 5/10/2020

+KiCad Schematics, Board files and Gerbers in the Schematics/65C02_Computer directory have been updated to v002.
+In general, changes were made to add a sound chip and third VIA.
+Many jumpers were added allowing disconnecting and reconfiguring many signals.
+You can use jumpers to switch between LCD 4bit and 8bit wiring.
+See schematic for all changes.

+Changes include:

+Added VIA 3 6522

+Added 76489 sound chip,  to VIA2, 4Mhz oscillator and Audio Jack

+Added Port A and Port B female pin headers for all 3 VIAs

+Jumpers on LCD to switch between BE6502 8 bit and DB6502 4 bit, Moved LCD connector to center of board

+Jumpers for CPU: BE, SO, NMI, READY, Sync

+Jumpers for ROM: /OE, /CE and /WE lines

+Jumpers for RAM: /OE and /CE

+Jumper to ground ACIA /CTS line and FT230x /CTS

+Jumpers added to disconnect any existing connections to VIA1 (LCD and ATTINY) and VIA2 (76489 Sound chip)

+Jumper to choose between 1MHz, 4MHz and external clock

+Jumpers to be able to use extra NOR gates

+FT230X /RES connected to VCCIO with jumper so it doesn't reset USB when computer is reset

+Moved Expansion header from center to edge of board

+Reorder FTDI header to match dongles, add jumper to disconnect 5v power, changed to horizontal pin header, move to board edge

+Changed USB Micro connector to USB Mini THT.
+Much easier to solder!

+Delete USB-B

+Added more mounting holes near VIAs and Expansion header to help with plugging in cables

 # DB6502 - Dawid Buchwald's 6502 Computer

 This repository contains all the work in progress during my build of Ben Eater's inspired 6502 8-bit computer similar to typical machines of the early 1980s.
 If you haven't seen Ben's videos, I would strongly suggest you start there: